tayruxin/tp/docs/UserGuide.md

 ### View full company information: `view`

-_You look at the list of companies and you see a company that has not been getting back to you.
+_You look at the list of companies, and you see a company that has not been getting back to you.
 You can use the view command to view the company's recruiter's contact details to follow up with them.
 The view command allows you to view the detail of any company from the list of companies that you have added._